aditikashyap8/sleep-tracking/README.md

 Realizing that caffeine and screen time were directly affecting my sleep quality, and how I felt throughout the day, helped me make healthier changes.

 This wasn’t originally intended to be a data science project.
 It started as a personal habit tracker.
-But analyzing patterns and building visualizations showed me how powerful data can be in understanding and improving everyday life.
+Analyzing patterns and building visualizations showed me how powerful data can be in understanding and improving everyday life.